expressjs/expressjs.com/astro/src/content/api-reference/en/5x/req-signedCookies.md

 ---
 title: req.signedCookies
-description: When using [cookie-parser](https://www.npmjs.com/package/cookie-parser) middleware, this property
+description: When using cookie-parser middleware, this property contains signed cookies sent by the request
 menuTitle: req.signedCookies
 ---